What is the difference between a slab on grade and a crawl space?

 A polished concrete floor with a non-toxic finish is the most durable and healthy flooring material you can choose for a slab on grade foundation.
 The only downside, is that it can be a bit tough on the knees for some people, myself included, (note to self - walk don't crawl).
 I’m not a huge fan of hard concrete floors, so if it were me I would choose a radiant floor, but add a thin wood finish to it.
 Most engineered hardwood products can be added to a slab on grade without risk of cupping and cracking.
 Such wood can be found pre-finished so you don’t have the detrimental health effects from the VOC's from varnish applied onsite, or you can purchase raw wood and apply a non-toxic natural wood finishing oil.

-So, now you know why we suggest choosing a slab-on-grade foundation instead of a crawl-space, read more about how to build a slab on grade here, how to build a basement properly here, how to insulate a crawlspace here, or all about removing radon gas from basements here and about insulated Slab-on-Grade Foundation Form Systems in the EcoHome Green Building Guides for Sustainable Buildings here
+So, now you know why we suggest choosing a slab-on-grade foundation instead of a crawl-space, read more about how to build a slab on grade here, how to build a basement properly here, how to insulate a crawlspace here, or all about removing radon gas from basements here and about insulated Slab-on-Grade Foundation Form Systems, or the The history of ICFs - a Definitive Guide in the EcoHome Green Building Guides for Sustainable Buildings here